-RVF was initially reported in a farm near Lake Naivasha in Kenya in 1930, and has been endemic to sub-Saharan Africa for almost a century now.
+RVF was initially reported on a farm near Lake Naivasha in Kenya in 1930 and has been endemic to sub-Saharan Africa for almost a century now.
 A large RVF outbreak occurred in Egypt in 1977, which resulted in approximately 100 thousand infected patients and 600 deaths.

 The disease has been reported in four ecological systems: dambo areas (shallow depressions located near rivers), semi-arid areas (characterized by temporary water points), irrigated areas (where permanent water bodies favor the development of mosquito populations) and temperate mountainous areas.

-Potential introduction of RVFV into countries outside Africa that are non-endemic could initiate vast RVF outbreaks and result in the long persistence of the virus, which may in turn negatively influence the economy of the affected country.
-Due to such potentially serious consequences, RVFV was classified as Category A Priority Pathogen.
+The potential introduction of RVFV into countries outside Africa that are non-endemic could initiate vast RVF outbreaks and result in the long persistence of the virus, which may in turn negatively influence the economy of the affected country.
+Due to such potentially serious consequences, RVFV was classified as a Category A Priority Pathogen.

 Diagnosis and treatment

-Early detection of RVFV or diagnosis of RVF is pivotal if our end-goal is to minimize the time required for prevention of further spread of RVFV.
-Diagnosis is usually based on the epidemiological factors (for example, abnormal heavy rains), clinical symptoms and signs, occurrence of storm abortions in small ruminants and serological screening.
+Early detection of RVFV or diagnosis of RVF is pivotal if our end goal is to minimize the time required for the prevention of the further spread of RVFV.
+Diagnosis is usually based on epidemiological factors (for example, abnormally heavy rains), clinical symptoms and signs, the occurrence of storm abortions in small ruminants and serological screening.

 No established course of treatment is currently available for patients with this disease.
 The development of therapeutics targeting this virus is cumbersome due to our limited understanding of the RVFV replicative cycle.
 Certain animal studies have shown promise for ribavirin and interferon as potential future candidates for use in humans.